-Level 1: Student is unable to recognize the synonyms that have been taught.
+Level 1: Student is unable to talk about or use the words that have been taught.

-Level 2: Student is able to recognize 1-2 of the synonyms that have been taught.
+Level 2: Student is able to talk about and use 1-2 of the words.

-Level 3: Student is able to recognize most the synonyms that have been taught.
+Level 3: Student is able to talk about and use most the words.